DavidArmstrong/SAMDTelescopeController/TC4_0/ReadMe.md

 # SAMDTelescopeController

-Arduino SAMD51-based Telescope Controller 4.00.00
+## Arduino SAMD51-based Telescope Controller 4.00.00 Sketch

+### TC4.0 Main Controller Sketch Readme File

-#### By David Armstrong, August 2023
+#### By David Armstrong, December 2025
  - See MIT LICENSE.md file

 =============================<br>

 This folder contains the actual Telescope Controller sketch, TC4_0.ino.
-There are several other files used with this file to create the final image that is transferred to the SAMD51 flash.
+There are several other files in the folder used with this file to create the final image that is transferred to the SAMD51 flash.

-The system may be used just as Digital Setting circles with no motors.
+The application may be used just as Digital Setting circles with no motors.
 But that means manually moving the 'scope around.
 Of course, motors can be added later.

 DO NOT ATTEMPT TO LOAD THIS CODE ONTO A STANDARD Arduino UNO BOARD.